keyboard_arrow_up

 Sintered Metal Parts

-Solid products made by compressing metal powder into a coherent mass and heating the metal to just below its melting point.
-Sintered metals parts can be made from aluminum, copper, bronze, nickel, brass, steel, stainless steel, nickel, and titanium.
+Solid components made by compressing metal powder and heating it just below the melting point.
+Sintered parts can be produced from various metals, including aluminum, copper, bronze, nickel, brass, steel, stainless steel, and titanium.

 Sintered Steel Parts

-Solid metal components created by the controlled heating of powdered steel materials which fuse the particles together without liquefaction.
+Strong metal components created by carefully heating pressed steel powders to fuse particles together without melting the entire part.

 The Purpose of Powder Metal